 Other medications may occasionally be required such as antidepressants or propranolol… but no drugs currently help alleviate benzo withdrawal symptoms 100%.
 Psychological support should be available both during dosage reduction and for some months after cessation of drug use.
 This can include:

 Counseling or formal psychological therapy can also help.

 Benzodiazepine addiction can be treated at either an inpatient or outpatient rehabilitation program.

-- Inpatient benzodiazepine rehab is recommended for individuals whose benzo addiction is too severe for them to detox and recover by themselves.
+- Inpatient care is recommended for individuals whose addiction is too severe for them to detox and recover by themselves.
 Living at the facility and focusing on recovery only, without life distractions can help long-term sufferers of acute addiction to get and stay sober.
-THe round-the-clock monitoring and support they need is provided by qualified healthcare professionals.
+The round-the-clock monitoring and support they need is provided by qualified healthcare professionals.